 You also receive some coverage for generic drugs.
 For Tier 1 and select Tier 2 and Tier 3 generic drugs, you pay either your Tier 1, Tier 2 or Tier 3 copayment or 25% of the costs, whichever is lower (the plan pays the rest).
-For all other covered generic drugs, you pay 25% of the costs and the plan pays the rest.
-For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
+For all other covered generic drugs, you pay no more than 25% of the costs and the plan pays the rest.
 Only the amount you pay counts and moves you through the coverage gap.